wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 If the command is found, it will be returned back to the caller function `processCommand()` as a pointer to the `struct redisCommand` object and assigned to the `cmd` field of the client object.
+The function then performs command integrity checks such as the number of arguments (the arity check), sets a few flags according to the command's statically-defined properties, and checks the permissions.
+If any of the checks fails, the server will reject the command and send an error message back to the client by calling `rejectCommand()`.
+At last, after all checks have passed, the command is executed by calling `call()` on the client object.

+Function `call()` (file `server.c`) performs a large number of extra checks based on the runtime flags of the command and the server configuration.
+However, the most critical line of the function is the line that invokes `c->cmd->proc()`, which is the command handler registered to the `struct redisCommand` object.
+The command handler implements the specific command that corresponds to the command string in the request.
+Individual command handlers can be easily located in the global table `redisCommandTable` residing in file `server.c`.

 ### Command Processing